 “…You restored me to health and let me live.” —Isaiah 38:16 (NIV)

-Pray for a global will to end the suffering of children.
+Pray for a global will for children to grow up healthy.

 U.S. funding for child survival and other global health programs has helped save millions of lives and reduced the toll taken by several diseases over the past three decades.
 Many other countries also work to help ensure children in developing nations have a chance to grow up healthy.

 Abba Father, You know every child by name, and You care about each one’s past, present, and future.
 We acknowledge that we can do nothing apart from You.
 Empower governments by Your Spirit to be sensitive to the needs of the most vulnerable children.
-Guide the nations to continue to care about Your little ones by investing in the gift of health for all children.
+We pray for You to guide the nations to continue to care about Your little ones by investing in the gift of health for all children.

 “Then one of the synagogue rulers, named Jairus, came there.
 Seeing Jesus, he fell at his feet and pleaded earnestly with him.
 ‘My little daughter is dying.
 Please come and put your hands on her so that she will be healed and live.’
 So Jesus went with him.” —Mark 5:22-24 (NIV)